CoffeeXx-tech/TaskFlow/README.md

 MIT (see LICENSE).

-FlowTask is a hobby / learning project — feel free to fork and improve!
+FlowTask is a hobby / learning project — feel free to fork, improve and open PRs!